-For some of us, the Fourth of July is more than just fireworks and barbecue.
+For some of us, the Independence Day is more than just fireworks and barbecue.
 For those trying to moderate or quit drinking or drugs, holidays were once an excuse to party hard.
-It might take a while to figure out what to do, and how to feel, on holidays after your relationship with substances have changed.
+It might take a while to figure out what to do and how to feel on holidays after your relationship with substances have changed.

 The good news?
-It doesn't take getting wasted to enjoy the holiday.
+Enjoying the holiday doesn’t require getting wasted.
 Here are some quick tips for an enjoyable Fourth of July at every stage of addiction recovery.

 If you’re trying to moderate:

 1. Use an app to track your drinking.

 Many apps can help you track your drinking and your blood alcohol level.
 This can help you avoid mindlessly chugging drinks as you’re enjoying fireworks, ice cream, or other Fourth of July goodness.

 2. Drink one glass of water or non-alcoholic beverage in between every alcoholic drink.